A TEE-Based Architecture for Confidential and Dependable Process Attestation in Authorship Verification: Security Analysis

-We model residual leakage as $\epsilon_{\mathrm{sc}} \leq 2^{-b}$ where $b$ is hidden entropy bits per checkpoint.
-Each checkpoint aggregates $\sim$300 keystrokes; after 5\,ms quantization each IKI retains $\sim$7.6 entropy bits ($\sim$2{,}280 raw bits total).
-Conservatively estimating $b \geq 64$ hidden bits yields $\epsilon_{\mathrm{sc}} \leq 2^{-64}$. \emph{This is a conjecture, not a proven bound}; experimental validation against cache-timing and speculative execution attacks remains necessary.
-Theorem~\ref{thm:tee-resistance} is parametric in $\epsilon_{\mathrm{sc}}$ for deployment-specific instantiation.
+\textbf{Assumption~1 ($b \geq 64$)} posits that the combination of constant-time code, oblivious batching, and quantization preserves at least 64 hidden bits per checkpoint. \emph{This is a conjecture, not a proven bound}; experimental validation against cache-timing, speculative execution~\cite{Kocher2019}, and controlled-channel attacks remains necessary.
+Theorem~\ref{thm:tee-resistance} is deliberately parametric in $\epsilon_{\mathrm{sc}}$: deployers instantiate it with empirically measured leakage for their specific TEE platform and mitigation configuration.